dod-ccpo/service-auth/README.md

 This library provides a class and utility functions for injecting secure headers in HTTP requests and responses.
 It targets Flask applications and can be adapted for any generic HTTP client library.
 An example for [`requests`](http://docs.python-requests.org/en/master/) is included.

+### Cloning

+This project contains git submodules.
+Here is an example clone command that will automatically initialize and update those modules:

+    git clone --recurse-submodules git@github.com:dod-ccpo/service-auth.git

 ### Setup

 This library uses Pipenv to manage Python dependencies and a virtual